corona-warn-app/cwa-website/README.md

 ### Requirements

-You need [Node.js](https://nodejs.org/en/) (which includes npm) to build the website.
-Optionally, you need an HTTP Server such as [http-server](https://github.com/http-party/http-server) to run and test it locally.
+You need the LTS version of [Node.js](https://nodejs.org/en/) (which includes npm) to build the website.
+Optionally, you need an HTTP Server such as [http-server](https://github.com/http-party/http-server) to run and test the deployment of the website locally.

 ### Getting started